Big Sur Elopement Guide (2025) | From A Local

 2. Take a drive to Pfeiffer Beach.

 3. Stop for lunch at Nepenthe or Ventana for a meal with a view.
-Nepenthe is a must at some point within your itinerary for the ambiance and architecture, and it has the best views.
+Nepenthe is a must at some point in your itinerary for its ambiance and architecture, and it offers the best views.

 4. A quick pit stop at Coast Gallery for snacks or coffee.